|

 | |

-Corn, Soybean, Wheat Futures All Flat-Higher at Midday Friday
+Corn, Wheat Futures Lower at Midday Wednesday; Soybeans Higher

-Corn futures are flat to a penny higher at midday Friday; soybean futures
+Corn futures are 3 to 4 cents lower at midday Wednesday; soybean futures are

-are flat to 2 cents higher; wheat futures are flat to 2 cents higher.
+1 to 2 cents higher; wheat futures are 3 to 8 cents lower.

 David M. Fiala